lbachman/AttendanceProject-API/README.md

 ## Overview

-This API provides CRUD (Create, Read, Update, Delete) operations to manage attendance data efficiently.
+This API provides CRUD (Create, Read, Update, Delete) operations to manage attendance data.
 It serves as the backend logic for an attendance database system, enabling easy manipulation and retrieval of attendance records.

 ## Endpoints